New York race riots of 1919

 The New York race riots of 1919 developed with increasing racial tension and violent incidents in New York City.
 These riots were a part of the Red Summer, a series of violent terrorist attacks on black communities in many cities in the United States during the summer and early autumn of 1919.
 The New York race riots were caused by social tensions such as competition for jobs, politics, and racial tension.
 Many historians and scholars view these riots as the culmination of racial tensions which had been rising due to the migration of African Americans from the rural South to northern cities.
-Tensions developed partly due to the competition for jobs, which was worsened by the presence of African Americans workers who could replace striking White workers.
+Tensions developed partly due to the competition for jobs, which was worsened by the presence of African American workers who could replace striking White workers.

 Background

 Race tensions in New York had always been an issue.
 During the New York City draft riots of July 13–16, 1863, which were initially intended to express anger at the draft, the protests turned into a race riot, with White rioters, predominantly Irish immigrants, attacking African American people throughout the city.
 The official death toll was listed at 119 or 120 individuals.
 As more and more African-Americans moved from the south to the industrial north, they started to move into predominantly White neighborhoods.